nullism/bqb/README.md

 *Obvious warning: You should not use this for user input*

-*Less obvious warning: types not supported by ToRaw will return the enclosed string %T of the type.*

 The `ToRaw()` call returns a string with the values filled in rather than parameterized

 ```golang